peterMynalabs/InstagramCloneApp/README.md

 Framework Manager: CocoaPods

-Some extensions in the App are taken from the interent and projects I worked on before.
+Some extensions in the code are taken from the interent and projects I worked on before.